While there are four Jurassic sequels on the horizon, fans may soon be forced to say goodbye to Jurassic Park all over again in the coming years.

 Jurassic Park may be about to go extinct — but not in the way you might think.

-Soon, fans may experience the demolition or destruction of Jurassic Park in an upcoming sequel.
-You might think, “Didn’t this already happen in Jurassic World: Fallen Kingdom?”
-But that was Jurassic World.
+Soon, fans may experience the destruction of Jurassic Park in an upcoming sequel.
+You might think, “Didn’t this already happen in Jurassic World: Fallen Kingdom?” with the volcanic eruption, but that was Jurassic World.
 We still don’t really know what happened to that first park.

-In the film series, the original park seemingly remained intact for 25 years after the Isla Nublar incident in 1993 — while the InGen dinosaurs (the T-Rex, the Raptors, and the Dilophosaurus, and son) that escaped wreaked havoc, they didn’t destroy the actual park.
+In the film series, the original park was abandoned after the Isla Nublar incident in 1993.
+While the InGen dinosaurs (the T-Rex, the Raptors, and the Dilophosaurus, and so on) that escaped wreaked havoc, they didn’t actually destroy the park.

 When Alan Grant (Sam Neill), Ellie Sattler (Laura Dern), Ian Malcolm (Jeff Goldblum), John Hammond (Richard Attenborough), Lex Murphy (Ariana Richards), and Tim Murphy (Joe Mazzello) escaped by helicopter at the end, the island was simply left to its own devices.